 Regardless of how small your chicken coop will be, you will need to have a clear and detailed plan drawn up.
 You have the option of designing and creating your own coop but that should only be attempted by experienced coop builders.
 Assuming you’re a beginner at this, you should purchase some ready-made plans that have been proven to work before (you can get them here).
 Some of the more complex one would involve the use of different types of building materials and a higher skill level to build so make sure you start off with the easier ones.
 Here are a few essential factors to be considered for your coop:

 1. Shelter & Protection – Ideally, you’ll want to use chicken wire to cover up the outer portion of the coop like in this picture shown here.
-The wire mesh is a little hard to see though, but it’s there.

 This way, you don’t have to worry about predators dashing into your yard and snatching away the chickens even before they can retreat back into the safety of the coop.
 Dogs and skunks are some of the most common predators that often do this.